kruegerrobotics/lan-monitor/README.md

 dpkg -i lan-monitor.deb
 ```

-If nmap and nginx are not installed apt will complain and the missing packages can be installed by typing:
+If nmap is not installed apt will complain and the missing package.
+It can be installed by typing:

 ```bash
 apt-get install -f
 ```

-### Test the install
+### Test the installation

-If you enter not the ip address or the computer name in the browser it should display the computers in the lan e.g. http://192.168.1.2 or http://myserver.
-It can take 3 minutes until the first nmap scan is completed.
-There should be the file scan.xml in the */var/www/lan-monitor* folder.
+If you enter not the ip address or the computer name in the browser it should display the computers in the lan e.g. http://192.168.1.2:8080 on the computer itself (http://127.0.01:8080.
+It can take a few minutes until the first nmap scan is completed.
+There should be the file scan.xml in the */var/opt/lan-monitor* folder.

 ### Manual installation

 To install the required components and the configuration of the webserver can also be done manually.
-This is recommended if there are is already a webserver is in use and/or for greater control of the system
+This is recommended if there are is already a webserver is in use and/or for greater control of the system.

+#### Files for the website

+The files to display the website are in the www folder of this repository.
+The scan.xml from the NMAP scan results needs to be in the same location as the index.html.

-#### Webserver
+#### Webserver executable

-A common webserver like nginx can be used with this repository checked out at the  website path e.g. /var/www/html
+The executable, managing the periodic scan and serving the webpages is a go executable.
+It expects the website in a path ../www relative to it.
+Later this should be configurable via a config file.

 #### NMAP installation